 Crisis and suffering provide opportunities to awaken extraordinary capacities that otherwise might lie dormant, unknown and untapped.
 The AEDP model is about experientially making the most of these opportunities for both trauma processing and healing transformation.
 Key to the therapeutic action of AEDP is the undoing of aloneness and thus, the co-creation of a therapeutic relationship experienced as both safe haven and secure base where transformational healing can occur.
 Through the undoing of aloneness, and the in-depth processing of difficult emotional and relational experiences, the AEDP clinician fosters the emergence of new and healing experiences for the patient, and with them resources, resilience and a renewed zest for life.

 Psychologist, author, researcher, clinician and educator Diana Fosha, PhD, has been developing the AEDP model for over 20 years.
 She first described it in her 2000 book, “The Transforming Power of Affect: A Model for Accelerated Change;” and an evolved, updated version of the model is articulated in a book Dr. Fosha edited for American Psychological Association (APA, 2021), “Undoing Aloneness & the Transformation of Suffering into Flourishing: AEDP 2.0.”

-Developed by Dr. Diana Fosha, author of the The Transforming Power of Affect, AEDP has roots in and resonances with many disciplines -- among them attachment theory, affective neuroscience, body-focused approaches and transformational studies.
+AEDP has roots in and resonances with many disciplines — among them interpersonal neurobiology and affective neuroscience, attachment theory, emotion theory, body-focused approaches, and transformational studies.